Medicine Overview of Levetas Syrup

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
 Levetas Syrup may be taken with or without food, but it is better to take it at a fixed time.

 Levetas Syrup is antiepileptic medication.
 It works by attaching to specific sites (SV2A) on the surfaces of nerve cells.
-This suppresses the abnormal and excessive activity of the nerve cells in the brain and prevents the abnormal spread of electrical signals that can cause seizures.
+This suppresses the abnormal activity of the nerve cells in the brain and prevents the spread of electrical signals that cause seizures.

 In Depth Information on Levetas Syrup

 - Your doctor has prescribed Levetas Syrup to reduce the frequency of seizures.

 - Levetas Syrup should be taken at the same time every day to maintain consistent levels in your body.

 - Do not stop using Levetas Syrup without talking to your doctor, even if you feel better.

 - It causes sleepiness or drowsiness.
 If this happens to you, do not drive or use machinery.

 Avoid consuming alcohol when taking the Levetas Syrup, as it may cause excessive drowsiness and calmness.

 Inform your doctor if you have ever been diagnosed with kidney disease.
 The dose of your medicine may need to be adjusted.